jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

   (ba) prescribing those breaches of regulations made under paragraph (ee) that constitute offences under this Act:
   (c) prescribing those breaches of rules made under this Act that constitute infringement offences against this Act:
   (ca) prescribing those breaches of regulations made under paragraph (ee) that constitute infringement offences against this Act:
-  (d) prescribing the penalty for each offence prescribed under paragraph (b) of this subsection, which,—
+  (d) prescribing the penalty for each offence prescribed under paragraph (b), which,—
     (i) in the case of an individual, shall be a fine not exceeding $10,000; or (ii) in the case of a body corporate, shall be a fine not exceeding $50,000:
-  (e) prescribing the infringement fee for each offence prescribed under paragraph (c) of this subsection, which,—
+  (e) prescribing the infringement fee for each offence prescribed under paragraph (c), which,—
     (i) in the case of an individual, shall not exceed $2,000; or (ii) in the case of a body corporate, shall not exceed $12,000:
-  (ea) prescribing the matters in respect of which fees or charges are to be payable under Part 8A of this Act, the amount of the fees or charges, and the persons liable to pay them:
+  (ea) prescribing the matters in respect of which fees or charges are to be payable under Part 8A, the amount of the fees or charges, and the persons liable to pay them:
-  (eb) providing for the refund or waiver of any fee or charge payable under Part 8A of this Act, in whole or in part, in any specified case or class of cases:
+  (eb) providing for the refund or waiver of any fee or charge payable under Part 8A, in whole or in part, in any specified case or class of cases:
-  (ec) prescribing the information and documents that may be required to be supplied by applicants for scheduled international air services licences under Part 8A of this Act, and the time within which such information or documents must be supplied:
+  (ec) prescribing the information and documents that may be required to be supplied by applicants for scheduled international air services licences under Part 8A, and the time within which such information or documents must be supplied:
   (ed) specifying, for the purposes of Part 1A, the agreements or arrangements between the Governments of Australia and New Zealand regarding mutual recognition of aviation-related certification:
   (ee) assisting aviation security, including (but not limited to)—
     (i) the specification and application of security controls for—